core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 Note that, as discussed in {{ssec-key-rotation}}, a client may receive a response protected with a Security Context different from the one used to protect the corresponding group request.

-As specified in {{sec-group-key-management}}, upon the establishment of a new Security Context, the client MUST NOT reset its own replay windows in its Recipient Contexts.
+As defined in {{sec-group-key-management}}, upon the establishment of a new Security Context, the client does not reset its own replay windows in its Recipient Contexts, unless otherwise specified by the application.

 ### Supporting Observe ###